CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

 1. Remove the HelloWorld.tsx component file that is automatically created as we won’t be using it.

-2. Go to the lab resources folder.
+2. Navigate to this path `C:\LabFiles\Developer-in-a-day\Student\L02 - Build a code component\Resources` in file explorer.

 3. Drag the **PriorityComponent.tsx** file and drop it in the **PrioriZDnDRanking** folder.